node-3d/image-raub/README.md

 image.src = `${__dirname}/texture.jpg`;
 ```

 Here `Image` is used to load a texture.
-Constructed object receives src property,
+The constructed object receives `src` property,
-then the file is read and `'load'` event emitted.
-After this `image.data` is
+then the file is read and `'load'` event is emitted.
+After that, `image.data` is
-available as a Buffer, containing whole pixel data, and `image.width`/`image.height`
+available as a `Buffer`, containing the whole pixel data, and `image.width`,`image.height`
-contain image dimensions.
+contain the dimensions.

-Image class is supposed to provide the basic interface, which other libs, such as
-three.js are looking for.
-However, some additional features were added, and some removed.

 ### Properties